 Linguine with Clams

 Pasta makes any meal better, especially this one.
-With flavors of garlic, tomato and lemon, it's a fresh and clean-tasting Good Foods for Good Health recipe that still feels indulgent.
+With flavors of garlic, tomato and lemon, it's a fresh and clean-tasting Live Well recipe that still feels indulgent.

 To prepare clams for cooking, scrub them under running water with a stiff brush to remove any sand.
 Pinch or tap clams before cooking.
 If an open shellfish won’t snap shut, it should be discarded.